-Goldin-Meadow 2003; Stigler 1984].
+Even reading involves coordinated movements in eyes, head, and hands; and studies have confirmed that gestures play important roles in purely 'mental' activities like recalling memorized terms or doing mathematics problems 'in the head' [Stigler 1984; Goldin-Meadow 2003; Clark 2013].
 'Mental development', Montessori explains, 'must be connected with movement and be dependent on it' [AbsMind: 141].
 Finally, there is a close psychological link between the use of the hands and that interest that fixes intellectual attention: 'Concentration can only be achieved ... when hands come into play.
 Use of the hands brings a profound attention' [1946: 153].

-Because 'intelligence' involves activities that 'put [the mind] into relation with the environment' [SA: 153], epistemic excellence is not fundamentally about believing true propositions but about intelligently relating to the world (cf. Zagzebski [1996: 45]).12 And this 'relation' is twofold, a sensory taking-in of one's environment and a muscular activity into that environment:
+Because 'intelligence' involves activities that 'put [the mind] into relation with the environment' [SA: 153], epistemic excellence is not fundamentally about believing true propositions but about intelligently relating to the world (cf. Zagzebski [1996: 45]).
+And this 'relation' is twofold, a sensory taking-in of one's environment and a muscular activity into that environment [1913: 165]:

 The being who can take the most from the environment, for instance by means of the senses, is intelligent and indeed a great part of the brain contains the sensory centers ...
 But intelligence does not consist only of taking in, that is to say, it is not only the senses that are the foundation of the construction of the intellect but also the movements the intellect produces ...
 Hence we can say that by the most intelligent being we do not mean only the one who gathers most but also the being who moves the most.
-[1913:165]

-Through the senses, one takes in the world through attention to objects of interests.
-But these interests always point, at least indirectly, to ways one aims to work on the external world.
+With the senses, one takes in the world through attention to objects of interests.
+But these interests always point, at least indirectly, to ways in which one aims to work on the external world.
 One 'understands' through 'seeing the external world about a fulcrum which sustains one's own ... creation' [SA: 165].
-We think through and for action, so the ability to move in nuanced and controlled ways - physical dexterity - is part and parcel of understanding the world in nuanced and controlled ways.
-As Alva Noë has put it, the mind 'is more like dancing than it is like digestion' [Noë 2009: xii].
+We think through and for action, so the ability to move in nuanced and controlled ways-physical dexterity-is part and parcel of understanding the world in nuanced and controlled ways.
+As Alva Noë has put it, the mind 'is more like dancing than it is like digestion' [2009: xii].